Eric's China adventures

 The story of seven trips to China!
 I got to love the country.
 I include here a couple of Taiwan trips too.

 Saturday 27th February 1988 I depart Heathrow 14h50 for my first China visit.
-I flew BA via Hong Kong & on up to Beijing; at that time that was the only way to fly into Beijing, everyone came via Hong Kong.
-There was no-one to meet me, I had to find myself a hotel, The airline office recommended me to spend one night in Beijing Overseas Chinese Hotel, intended for visiting ex-pat Chinese - no-one there spoke English.
-Later I walked to an airline office and booked my on-going flight to Shenyang (you couldn't book internal flights from abroad), later when I actually got there everyone was amazed that I had managed that, apparently.
+I flew BA via Hong Kong & on up to Beijing; at that time that was the only way to fly into Beijing, everyone had to enter via Hong Kong.
+There was no-one to meet me in Beijing, I had to find myself a hotel.
+The airline desk at the airport recommended me to book into the Beijing Overseas Chinese Hotel, intended for visiting ex-pat Chinese - no-one there spoke English.
+Later I walked to an airline office and booked my on-going flight to Shenyang.
+At that time you couldn't book internal flights from abroad, later when I actually got there everyone was amazed that I had managed that, apparently.

 Next day I flew on NE to Shenyang (a couple of hours), capital of Liaioning Province to work at Liaioning University in Shenyang.
-I was greeted off the plane by 3 people (the university Vice President and the professor of Computer Science) with "Welcome to Shenyang, we see that you are a cow, and have a birthday while you are here".
+I was greeted off the plane by 3 people (the university Vice President, the professor of Computer Science and one other) with "Welcome to Shenyang, we see that you are a cow, and have a birthday while you are here".
 Do we say "the year of the cow"?
 Or "the bull"?
 They take your Chinese year of birth very seriously.
 I stayed at the University "Foreign Guest House", part of a student hostel.
 Outside the window were the boilers where they'd burned the library books during the Cultural Revolution, still there as a reminder, going rusty.
-But of course many folks hid many books away, so I gathered that only part of the collection was lost.
-Every morning at 6am (I was excused because I was an eminent visitor) all students and had to perform massed excercises outside to music.
-The music was Auld Lang Syne and others!
-And this was all in -20 degrees.
+It's a strange fact that many folks hid many books away, so I gathered that only part of the collection was lost.
+Every morning at 6am (I was excused because I was an eminent foreign visitor) all students and had to take part in massed exercises outside to music.
+The music over the tannoy was Auld Lang Syne and others!
+Bear in mind that these exercises took place in -20 degrees.
 The CIA had told me (apparently you get CIA advice if you work for the World Bank) that it would be -6 at nights and above freezing in the day.
 It was actually -20 every night and -6 in the heat of the day, the CIA are obviously very knowledgeable!

 Shenyang student hostel was very cold, and with cold showers, -20 outside at night, -6 in the day.
 Joy says my first letter home was my most downbeat ever.
 But lots of students came and sat in my room of an evening, chatting, and wanting to know what life was like in the west.
 I got them to sit on my bed, that warmed it up a bit.
 The football pitch outside had a low rim round the edge and being filled with water made a skating rink in winter.